d-ries/linux-essentials/01_introduction/01_course.md

 This has grown in the the Linux kernel that we know today.

 #### Linux distributions
 Linux distributions (distros in short) are collections of tools on top of the Linux kernel.
 Every distro can have his own focus points.
-Some well known distros are Ubuntu, RedHat, Fedora, CentOS, Debian, Archlinux, ...
+Some well known distros are Ubuntu, RedHat, Fedora, CentOS, Debian, Archlinux, Oracle Linux ...

 ![distros](../images/01/distros.png)